seerge/g-helper/docs/README.md

 G-helper is a single exe, and it doesn't install anything in the system.
 To remove it - you can simply delete exe :) If you have applied any custom fan profiles or PPTs - before removing I would recommend selecting your favorite performance mode (for example balanced) and clicking "Factory defaults" under Fans + Power.

 #### How do I do a hardware reset on a laptop?
-This is not related to g-helper anyhow, but all Asus laptops have an option to do a hardware reset that can be handy sometimes.
-It doesn't touch your data in any way, but resets all main hardware-related things (enables your dGPU, wakes up wifi/bt adapter if it hanged by some reason, etc).
-To do this reset : Turn OFF laptop.
+All Asus laptops have an option to do a hardware reset that can be handy sometimes.
+It doesn't touch your data, but resets all main hardware-related things (enables your dGPU, wakes up wifi/bt adapter if it hanged by some reason, etc).
+Turn OFF laptop.
 Press and hold "power" button for 30-40 seconds.
 Then boot normally (it will take a bit longer to boot)

 #### What is G-helper ?
 G-Helper is a lightweight Armoury Crate alternative for Asus laptops.
 A small utility that allows you to do almost everything you could do with Armoury Crate but without extra bloat and unnecessary services.